 In 2017, the World Council will be holding its international meeting in Vienna Austria, at the Austria Center Vienna, on July 23-26.
-The Foundation and the Center for Credit Union Leadership will award 4 scholarships, 3 scholarships will be awarded to young professionals and 1 will be awarded to a Development Educator.
-This remarkable event provides young professionals and volunteers with a unique perspective of the international credit union movement through networking, breakout, and many other sessions and events.
+The Foundation and the Center for Credit Union Leadership has awarded 4 scholarships, 3 scholarships will be awarded to young professionals and 1 has been awarded to a Development Educator.
+This remarkable event provides young professionals and volunteers and Development Educators with a unique perspective of the international credit union movement through networking, breakout, and many other sessions and events.

 This year’s DE Scholarship as been awarded to:

 Karen Nadal the Development Educator Scholarship recipient.
 Karen, a branch manager at Pyramid Federal Credit Union, has been with the credit union for 15 years.
 Karen is a project leader at her credit union and has coordinated a Reality Fair designed to help young students learn about managing personal finance, leading Children’s Miracle Network fundraisers, and spear-heading a “Be Safe Saturday” event designed to promote children’s safety and wellness.
 Karen is also a champion of the cooperative business model, always striving to ensure her team knows how credit unions work and how they are different from just another financial institution.
 In addition to her work as a credit union professional, Karen is a grandmother, a gardener and cook.

 Keep you eye on this page for the 2018 nomination forms!